rmoscowitz/houston-traffic-gifs/README.md

+### What is This?

-Create timelapse gifs of Houston traffic.
+A node script that creates timelapse gifs of Houston traffic using Puppeteer.

 ### Getting Started